We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Price: $

-Reviews claim these organic sheets are still smooth to the touch and surprisingly durable.
-Another pro: because silk manufacturing can also jeopardize silkworms, bamboo-based fabric is considered vegan.
+Reviews claim these organic sheets are smooth to the touch and surprisingly durable.
+Another pro: Because silk manufacturing can also jeopardize silkworms, bamboo-based fabric is considered vegan.

-Cozy Earth prioritizes its effect on the planet.
-The company says its Bamboo Sheet Set is temperature regulating and hypoallergenic.
-Also, by sleeping on this rendition of natural fibers, you’ll save the equivalent of 21.3 driving miles and 1,835 hours of bulb energy.
+Cozy Earth says their Bamboo Sheet Set is temperature regulating and hypoallergenic.
 Keep in mind this product is also at least $100 cheaper than its silk counterparts.

 Best satin sheets